klsmith5370/Movie-Review-Tutorial/README.md

 ### Learning Java

-A tutorial I followed so I can learn more about Java
+A tutorial I followed so I can learn more about Java, where I create a movie review application.

 Tech Stack:
 Java